Michael Matusevitch

-Michael Matusevitch was a painter (1929 - 2007).
-He was born in Odessa, USSR (Ukraine in nowadays).

-Matusevitch started his painting career at school, where he was the class painter.
+Michael Matusevitch (1929–2007) was a painter.
+He started his painting career at school, where he was the class painter.

-Wartime
+Early life and wartime

+Matusevitch was born in Odesa, Ukraine in 1929.
 In 1941, Matusevitch and his brothers went for a summer vacation in the country with their grandparents.
-After two weeks, war broke out and it was impossible to return to his parents in Odessa, resulting in a long separation from their parents.
+After two weeks, war broke out and it was impossible to return to his parents in Odesa, resulting in a long separation from their parents.
 The war period was hard.
 Matusevitch fled from the Nazis, making his way on foot and later by train, often exposed to bombing attacks.
 He passed cities in flames, suffered hunger and was wounded in the leg.

 In the end, the group reached Tadzhikistan in Central Asia, and there Matusevitch finished grade school.
 The local population was made up of Moslems and a Russian minority, who suffered from an unfriendly, anti-Semitic and even cruel attitude, according to Matusevitch.
 Matusevitch spent many hours painting at that time; he made postcard copies of large paintings, and painted portraits from photographs.
 He tried to use oil colors for the first time, and since a few shades were missing, he mixed oil colors with gouache and acrylics.
 Matusevitch stood for hours watching the painters at work in the craft center beside his house.

-Odessa
+Odesa

-At the end of the war, the family returned to Odessa in 1945.

-Matusevitch got a job as a welder in a factory, but he dreamed of being a painter, and to study in the Grekov Odessa Art school.
+At the end of the war, the family returned to Odesa in 1945.
+Matusevitch got a job as a welder in a factory, but he dreamed of being a painter, and to study in the Grekov Odesa Art school.
 At the age of 19, Matusevitch passed the entrance examinations and was accepted despite heavy competition and the unofficial restrictions regarding Jews.
 His dream had come true.
 Matusevitch began his studies with great enthusiasm, but they were cut short in the middle of the first course, as he was recruited into the Red Army.
 Matusevitch served four years as a sailor on the Baltic Sea.
 He never saw his parents, but despite that, he used his time well in study, painting portraits of his friends and taking part in group exhibitions.